GeekyAubergine/zoeaubert.me-content/blogPosts/2023/advent-of-code-2023-day-02.md

 ---
 [Advent of Code](https://adventofcode.com/) is a yearly programming challenge.
 See my [previous post](https://zoeaubert.me/blog/advent-of-code-2023-day-01/) to see how the project is set up.

-To view my [solution](https://github.com/GeekyAubergine/advent-of-code/tree/main/2023/day-02) in full check them out on GitHub.
+To view my [solutions](https://github.com/GeekyAubergine/advent-of-code/tree/main/2023/day-02) in full, check them out on GitHub.
 See my [previous posts](https://zoeaubert.me/tags/advent-of-code/) for other solutions.

 ## Initial solutions